The Gifted (film)

 The Gifted is a 2014 Filipino comedy revenge-romance film written and directed by Chris Martinez.
 The Gifted was produced by Viva Films and MVP Entertainment.
 The film stars Anne Curtis, Sam Milby, and Cristine Reyes.
 It was released September 3, 2014.

 The Film was nominated at the 31st PMPC Star Awards for Movies for the "Movie of the Year" category.
-Anne Curtis, who played one of the lead roles was also nominated for the "Movie Actress of the Year" category.
+Anne Curtis, who played one of the lead roles, was also nominated for the "Movie Actress of the Year" category.

 Plot

-Marco Yuzon attends a book signing event for his new book, The Gifted.
-He begins by reading a few chapters.
+Marco Yuzon, a young and promising author, attends a book signing event for his new autobiography, The Gifted.
+He begins by reading a few chapters:

 Zoe Tuazon, a rich, multiracial, overweight, aggressive, and intelligent girl, goes to a school for an entrance exam with the unattractive Aica Tabayoyong and their parents.
-Despite their high intelligence, they are not admitted to the school.
-Instead, they are enrolled in a more prestigious school.
+Despite their high intelligence, they are not admitted to the school, but are instead enrolled at St. Therese of Avila School, which is more prestigious.

-Zoe ruins her reputation by questioning the story of creation and discussing the Big Bang theory during religion class.
-The next day, Aica soils herself during a music lesson, ruining her name.
-The two outcasts become close friends and cause trouble at school by poisoning students and a teacher and setting a booby trap for the religion teacher, instilling fear in the entire school.
+Zoe damages her reputation by questioning the Story of Creation and discussing the Big Bang Theory during religion class, after which she is punished.
+The following day, Aica farts during a music class, getting ridiculed by the teacher and her classmates ("Aica-diri", lit.
+'Disgusting').
+The two outcasts become close friends and cause trouble at school by poisoning the school's drinking water supply and setting a booby trap for the religion teacher, instilling fear in the entire school.

-In high school, Zoe and Aica compete for valedictory honors.
+In high school, Zoe and Aica compete for valedictorian honors.
 Zoe's mother urges her to find Aica's weakness.
 A new student, Mark Ferrer, arrives, and Aica falls for him.
 Zoe convinces Mark to pretend to love Aica in exchange for doing his homework and helping him cheat.
 Despite not being attracted to Aica, Mark dates her, and their arrangement continues.

-After high school, Aica majors in Mathematics at the Ateneo de Manila University while Zoe goes to Princeton to study neuroscience.
-Both girls graduate with summa cum laude honors at their universities.
+After high school, Aica majors in Mathematics at the Ateneo de Manila University, while Zoe studies Neuroscience at Princeton; both graduate summa cum laude.

-Before returning to the Philippines, Zoe and Aica undergo extensive plastic surgery to become more attractive.
+Before returning to the Philippines, Zoe undergoes intensive liposuction while Aica undergoes plastic surgery to become more attractive.
 They both start modeling careers and become rivals again.
 Zoe encounters Mark, who has graduated from a U.S. university.
-Still angry with Aica, Zoe plots revenge by showing everyone an animated video of Aica soiling her pants in grade school.
+Still bitter with Aica, Zoe gets revenge by having a video of Aica farting during music class played at their batch reunion, causing her fellow alumni to ridicule her again for it.